First Aid Checklist For Adventure Camping

 You have arrived at the campground and you are pitching the tent and organizing the camp bed.
 Your kids find some rocks to skip in the water and are running back and forth enjoying the blissful vacation moments.
-A simple trip and fall can bruise and cut a knee, which might not seem that bad, but when you add in some dirty, things become messy and wound will be more severe.
+A simple trip and fall can bruise and cut a knee, which might not seem that bad, but when you add in some dirt, things become messy and the wound will be more severe.

 Camping mishaps are unpredictable.
 With the wonder of the great outdoors come a host of other wonders like bee stings, injured knees, cuts, and burns.